KlickyMao/emqx-enterprise-docs-en/install.rst

 EMQ X cluster nodes are deployed behind LB.
 It is suggested that the nodes are deployed on VPCs or on a private network.
 Cloud provider -- like QingCloud, AWS, UCloud and QCloud -- usually provides VPC network.

-EMQ X Provides the MQTT service on the following TCP ports by default:
+EMQ X Provides the MQTT service on following TCP ports by default:

 +-----------+-----------------------------------+
 | 1883      | MQTT                              |